mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

    //var -s %a $+($chr(32),a,$chr(32),$chr(32),b,$chr(32),$chr(32)),%b $+($chr(32),a,$chr(32),$chr(32),b,$chr(32)) | echo -a $len(%a) $len(%b)

-which is displaying 7 5 instead of 7 6 (there is one less space at the end, which is lost because it’s a single trailing space)
+which is displaying 7 5 instead of 7 6 (there is one less space at the end, which is lost because it's a single trailing space)

 Variables are a great resource to have at your fingertips within mIRC!
-As you’ve seen, they are very powerful, and yet don’t require too much of a headache to understand :)
+As you've seen, they are very powerful, and yet don't require too much of a headache to understand :)